-This post is the first entry in a new blog series that will detail the itineraries of both current and former Heads of State that participated in the Department of State’s International Visitor Leadership Program (IVLP) through Meridian International Center.
-The entry below summarizes the IVLP itinerary of recently elected U.N.
-Secretary-General António Manuel de Oliveira Guterres.
+This post is the third entry in a blog series detailing the itineraries of both current and former Heads of State who participated in a Department of State International Visitor Leadership Program (IVLP) project arranged by Meridian International Center.
+The entry below summarizes the IVLP itinerary of Norwegian Prime Minster Erna Solberg.

 April 30th marks International Jazz Day, the worldwide celebration of America’s original art form.
 Although the style originated in New Orleans, Louisiana, jazz’s combination of foreign styles and influences has made its music an international genre.
 Since its creation in the late 1800’s, jazz has evolved into a critically acclaimed and appreciated form of music across the world.
 Throughout jazz’s rich history, musicians and international diplomats alike have employed the genre for its use as a vehicle of international cultural diplomacy.

 Ideas and knowledge are an increasingly important part of trade.
 Many products that used to be traded as low-technology goods or commodities now contain a higher proportion of invention and design in their value.
 Continue

 IVLP Alumni Spotlight features U.S. Department of State International Visitor Leadership Program (IVLP) alumni as they reflect on the impact of the program and how it has affected their work and lives.
 Here we feature one alumna who participated in a South and Central Asia Regional Project examining Protection of Intellectual Property Rights.
 Continue